When we watch TV programs, we see lots of food cues. It is common that TV characters eat at home or in restaurants.

 Researchers suggest that subtle continuous food cues in TV programs can make young women more aware of their own eating and body weight, and this may lead to less eating of sweet snack foods during watching TV.

-Future work will examine how food cues in TV programs influence eating behaviors in men, children, and people with a more diverse social and education background.
+Future work will examine how food cues in TV programs influence eating behaviors in men, children, and people with a more diverse social and educational background.